 3.1.4.
 Net proceeds from sales or rentals to external parties of tangible materials and supplies that have been primarily created, obtained, or produced with state appropriated funds.
 For example: proceeds of sales of pamphlets, catalogs, bulletins, and class schedules.

 3.1.5.
-Collections from general student fees, as approved by the Board of Regents, that are not earmarked for a specific purpose.
+Collections from general student fees, as approved by the Board of Higher Education, that are not earmarked for a specific purpose.